Frequently Asked Questions

 The unique advantage of one of our tours is our mobility.
 Pacific Tugboat Adventures pioneered the use of mobility to “Follow the Fish” as they migrate from north to south.
 We choose the best regions and fish only during their prime weeks, moving daily to stay on the run.
 Our fishing season is from May 25 – Sept.
 20th.
 Chinook (King) Salmon from May 25 – August 25: Coho (Silver) Salmon from July 1 – Sept.
 20: Halibut & Bottom fish all season.
 Fly fishing from August 1 – Sept.
 20.

 14. How far in advance should I reserve?

-As you cruise through the majestic fiords and picturesque channels, choose to go ashore beachcombing, clamdigging or maybe a wilderness hike to a secluded lake.
+As you cruise through the majestic fjords and picturesque channels, choose to go ashore for beach-combing, clam-digging or maybe a wilderness hike to a secluded lake.
 Whales are your companions and often provide close encounters of the magnificent kind as we travel side by side.
-Explore the shore line and river estuaries viewing the abundant wildlife studying the fauna or just taking in the serenity of being alone in the remote reaches of the Inside Passage.
+Explore the shore line and river estuaries viewing the abundant wildlife, study the fauna or just take in the serenity of being alone in the remote reaches of the Inside Passage.
 You will visit ghost towns, historical sights and waterfalls.
-If you like to read the tugboats have an extensive library, relax all by yourself with your choice of book in the lounge or on the upper deck as the other guests enjoy some fishing.
+If you like to read, the tugboat has an extensive library, relax all by yourself with your choice of book in the lounge or on the upper deck as the other guests enjoy some fishing.
 Our crew will be happy to go along and provide some local insight or to just guide you towards your pleasure and let you enjoy on your own.